bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 To create a test rule, set `test=True` in the
 [rule function](lib/globals.html#rule).
 The name of the rule must also end with `_test`.
-Test rules are implicitly executable, which means they must generate the output file `ctx.outputs.executable`.
+Test rules are implicitly executable, which means that the `implementation` function of the rule must generate the output file `ctx.outputs.executable`.

 Test rules inherit the following attributes: `args`, `flaky`, `local`, `shard_count`, `size`, `timeout`.